-If you’d like to make it an overnighter, its an easy stopover at either of the cabins along the way.
+If you’d like to make it an overnighter, it’s an easy stopover at either of the cabins along the way.
 For those looking for a longer trek, the hike to Mt.
-Steel is an additional 3km from Edwards, and McNair is an additional 5 km from Edwards.
+Steel is an additional 3 km from Edwards, and McNair is an additional 5 km from Edwards.
 Trails lead from the cabin at Edwards Lake up to the Mount Steele cabin above or down to the cabin near McNair Lake.

 Many of the cabins can be accessed by crossing frozen lakes in the winter.
 Be aware of ice conditions and ensure that you are safe if venturing out over the lakes.
 Trail options using standard paths on land are available.
 Furthermore, avalanche hazards do exist in the park.
 If you plan on travelling through this park in the winter, make sure you have all your avalanche safety equipment (beacon, shovel, and probe) and know how to use them.
 This is a backcountry area within avalanche terrain and all travellers should be knowledgeable on safe backcountry travel before entering the park.

-Having this gem of a park with 4 backcountry huts is very special and is made possible by the hard work of many volunteers.
+Having this gem of a park with four backcountry huts is very special and is made possible by the hard work of many volunteers.
 Please ensure you pay your hut fees to keep these facilities operational.
 Hut fees are payable to the Tetrahedron Outdoor Club or at the Shell gas station in Wilson Creek IGA Plaza.
 For snowshoe or cross country ski rentals, visit Alpha Adventures in Wilson Creek.